 Talking About Tough Topics: Tips for Educators

-Here are some tips for talking about tough topics when they come up in the classroom.
-This article is part of Tips for ELL Educators: Navigating Tough Topics in the Classroom.
+Here are some tips for talking about tough topics and current events when they come up in the classroom.
+This article is part of Navigating Tough Topics in the Classroom: Tips for ELL Educators.

 Photo credit: Photo by Allison Shelley

-It is very likely that complex, controversial topics will come up in the classroom, either in response to current events or as part of planned instruction.
+It is possible that complex, controversial topics will come up in the classroom, either in response to current events or as part of planned instruction.

 Here are some tips for navigating these conversations, particularly with your English language learners (ELLs).